Battle of Mycale: The battle

-Herodotus says the disarmed Samians had joined the Greeks on seeing the outcome of the battle hung in the balance.
+Herodotus says the disarmed Samians joined the Greeks on seeing the outcome of the battle hung in the balance.
 This inspired the other Ionian contingents to turn on the Persians as well.
 Meanwhile, the Milesians who were guarding the passes of Mycale also turned on the Persians.
 At first, they misdirected the fleeing Persian contingents, who then ended up back among the Greeks troops; then, perhaps seeing the outcome of the battle was certain, they began killing the fleeing Persians.
 The Greeks then burned the Persian fleet after a heavily contested fight with the Persian marines, after taking out the loot from the ships and placing it on the beach.
 The Persian fortifications were also burnt.

-Herodotus does not mention specific figures for casualties, merely saying that losses were heavy on both sides.
+Herodotus does not mention specific figures for casualties, merely saying losses were heavy on both sides.
 The Sicyonians in particular suffered, also losing their general Perilaus.
-On the Persian side, the admiral Mardontes and the general Tigranes were both killed, though Artaÿntes and Ithamitres escaped.
+On the Persian side, admiral Mardontes and general Tigranes were both killed, though Artaÿntes and Ithamitres escaped.
 Green estimates the Persian casualties at 4,000.
 Hermolycus, an Athenian from the deme (suburb) of Scambonidae, was considered to have been the most gallant Greek soldier during the battle.
 The Athenians were considered the most courageous contingent on the battlefield, followed by the soldiers of Corinth, Troezen and Sicyon.

 Aftermath

 With the twin victories of Plataea and Mycale, the second Persian invasion of Greece was over.
-Moreover, the threat of a future invasion was abated; although the Greeks were worried Xerxes would try again, over time it was apparent that the Persian desire to conquer Greece was much diminished.
+Moreover, the threat of a future invasion was abated; although the Greeks were worried Xerxes would try again, over time it was apparent the Persian desire to conquer Greece was much diminished.
 The Greeks returned to Samos and discussed their next moves.
 The Greek fleet then moved to the Hellespont, sailed first to Lecton and then to Abydos to break down the pontoon bridges, but found them destroyed.

 The Peloponnesians sailed home, but the Athenians remained to attack the Chersonesos, still held by the Persians.
 The Persians in the region and their Greek vassals made for Sestos, the strongest town in the region, and the Athenians laid siege to them there.
 After a protracted siege, Sestos fell to the Athenians, marking the beginning of a new phase in the Greco-Persian Wars, the Greek counterattack.
 The city-states of Chios, Lesbos and Samos joined the Hellenic alliance, and their Persian garrisons were eliminated.
-Strattis of Chios was overthrown, and the family of the poet Ion of Chios is highly likely to have played a role.
+Strattis of Chios was overthrown, and it is highly likely the family of the poet Ion of Chios played a role.
 The Greeks could not subdue Ionia entirely and could only free the Aegean islands.
 However, Thrace and Macedonia were able to break their alliance with the Persians because of the Greek victories at Plataea and Mycale.
 Also, the coastal areas of Lydia (Sparda), and the Asiatic Greek polities stretching from the Troad to Caria split off from the Persians.